mmgen/mmgen-wallet/doc/wiki/install-mswin/Install-Bitcoind.md

 > now created will be used as your **tracking wallet**.

 > If you're connected to the Internet, bitcoind will begin downloading and
 > verifying the blockchain.
-This can take many hours if you're downloading the
+This can take from several hours to several days
+> (depending on the speed of your computer) if you're downloading the blockchain
-> blockchain from scratch.
-To speed up the process you may want to use the
+> from scratch.
-> [bootstrap.dat][bd] torrent provided by the Bitcoin Core developers.
-> Instructions are provided on the linked page.

 > **On the offline computer:**